Innovation Strategy: Do you innovate or renovate?

 - Intensity – “how much” you change the status quo: Are you taking incremental steps (evolution) or bringing about a radical change (disruptive)?

 - Boundaries – “with whom” you are collaborating: Are you using resources and partners within your organization with or without tactical out-sourcing?
 Or, perhaps, you collaborate with external partners to complement your internal capabilities strategically?

 Innovation Strategy: a Matrix of Roles

 We introduced and discussed the role of the ‘Executive Champion’ in the post “How to become the strategic innovation leader? (part 2 of 3)”.
 The Executive Champion fills the organizational gap to connect the Technical Champion and the Business Champion, so ideas become reality.

-As an Executive Champion, you take active part in the process – but even as the champion, there are different roles needed for different scenarios.
+As an Executive Champion, you take an active part in the process – but even as the champion, there are different roles needed for different scenarios.
 The four dimensions (Objective, Scope, Intensity, and Boundaries) open up a matrix that points to four different roles, one of each suited for a specific scenario:

-- “Sponsor” – You are a sponsor, when you create a totally new category of products or services.
+- “Sponsor” – You are a sponsor when you create a totally new category of products or services.
 This role focuses on the bigger picture, the vision, and sees it through within the organization (which includes tactical out-sourcing).
 A sponsor guides this endeavor while nurturing and empowering the staff.